 The boys have never stayed in a rustic cabin before, and they didn’t know what to expect.
 Sadly, neither did we.
 Rustic to me meant you crap outdoors and wash in a river.
 Heather reassured me even though the rustic cabins were built in 1934, they have had electricity, running water, a shower, and a working toilet installed.
 The cabin did not disappoint, it was unbelievable.
 The smell of the chestnut, the commanding presence of the stone fireplace, cathedral ceilings, its original locks and hand-cut wood took you directly back to the early days when pioneers first built their homes for their settling families.
 With no phone, television, internet, or air conditioning (AC), and with a rainy weekend in the forecast, we could open the windows, let the wind blow through, and have a quiet, relaxing lazy weekend.

 Today’s weather has been nothing but light showers, and they are now calling for thunderstorms to hit tonight.
-Taking this opportunity, we are hitting the Greenbrier River Trail and heading toward Marlinton.
-The trail is a highly humid ride beside a rather milky river.
+Taking this opportunity, we are biking the Greenbrier River Trail and heading toward Marlinton.
+The trail is a highly humid ride beside a slightly milky river.
 Coming upon the Watoga Bridge, which was the highlight of the trip, a small path leads down beneath it.
 Continuing on the trail, we have arrived upon a small trailside campground which will be our turning point.
 Stopping back at the bridge, following the side path down to the Greenbrier River, the boys are skipping rocks and taking a short break.
 Motivating the boys with food, we are heading toward Jack Horner’s Corner in Seebert for Pizza, Chips, and Ice Cream.

 Returning to the cabin, we opened the door, and all received a massive shock.
 With the coming storm, the humidity caused nothing but dead air and heat to be trapped inside the cabin.
 With no AC or fan and an evening of lights out ghost stories, it is going to be one long and hot night behind closed windows and locked doors.